-Uniform Conditioning - Decluster
+Uniform Conditioning: Decluster

 To access this dialog:

-The Decluster screen is part of the Uniform Conditioning wizard and is used to uniformly distribute sample points as an aide to the Uniform Conditioning process.
+Set up declustering options to uniformly distribute sample points as an aide to the Uniform Conditioning process.

 Declustering is the process of weighting data points in densely sampled areas, to obtain a more representative distribution of grades.
 This phase of the process will create a temporary points file (as indicated) containing declustered sample information.